 Gear, Gems, Enchants, etc.

 As you can tell from the above look for Int first, then Stam and Spirit.
 Gems slots are rare before 60 and all gems that you slot should be Int (generally “brilliant” gems.)
 Just buy the cheapo gems while leveling, save the really nice ones for the end-game.
 You won’t be able to socket M of P gems until very high level as they require ilevel 417 gear.

 - Brilliant gems, such as Brilliant Inferno Ruby (+40 Int.) are what you will want to use if you’re gemming.

 - Brilliant gems in Mists of Pandaria will be much better, but there’s that gear requirement so they’re not for leveling.

 Enchants are frequently expensive and you’ll be leveling quickly enough that you’ll probably need a new one (for your new gear) in a few minutes.
 Ok, a few levels.
 As above, go for Int & Stam.
 Really cheap enchants can sometimes be found, so keep an eye on the Auction House if you’re interested.

 Generic Gear Suggestions

-- If you’re Ok with PvP then do enough of it to buy the Arena PvP geat at 70.
-(Dalaran swers and Gadgetzan.)
+- If you’re Ok with PvP then do enough of it to buy the Arena PvP geat at 70. (find it in the Dalaran swers and Gadgetzan.)
 You can get the full set for well under 2k Honor.
 This will easily carry you to 77.

 - 77-80 put away your heirlooms and sell the PvP gear.
 Buy Cataclysm greens, they’re far superior to anything else at that level.
 (Look at the item level.
 It will start at about 270, the other gear of the same level will be 170 or so.
 That PvP gear you may have bough at 70 will be 180ish.)
 In Warlords the stat squish has changed things.
 There is no difference between the two gear types, so just keep gearing up as you would otherwise.